BY MOLLY | EVERYTHINGSHIHTZU.COM

-They can take on the owner’s personalities too, and are a very smart dog that needs to be engaged in activity to keep them active and healthy.
+They can take on the owner’s personalities too, and are a very smart dog breed that does well to be engaged in activity to keep their minds sharp and fit.

 But if you are a bit of a couch potato yourself, then your Shih Tzu will be perfectly content to join you!

-What I mean by watch dog is that the Shih Tzu have a sharp sense of hearing.
-So when they hear someone approaching your door, they’ll bark and alert you.
+What is meant by "watchdog" is that the Shih Tzu have a sharp sense of hearing.
+This means when they hear someone approaching your door, they'll bark to alert you.

 But they are not the yappy type like some other toy breeds.
-They’ll settle down to their typical quiet self once they know things are ok.
+They’ll settle down to their typical quiet self once they know things are safe.

-So if you're looking for an attack dog, forget about the Shih Tzu.
+So if you're looking for an "attack dog", you can forget about the Shih Tzu.